UNICEF in Action

 Support for survivors of gender-based violence

 UNICEF has supplied post-rape treatment kits to all districts in Mogadishu through four hospitals and Maternal and Child Health centres (MCHs), and has also trained MCH workers on psychosocial support and clinical management of rape.
 UNICEF is ensuring that survivors of rape who are still at risk, are relocated to safer areas, and can access income generating activities to support their families.
 With the help of UNICEF and partners’ technical support, the Somaliland and Puntland Ministries of Health and Education have introduced Psychosocial Care and Support training into the teachers and health professionals training curricula.
-In Central South Zone, UNICEF is training teachers on basic emotional support, to ensure that schools have social workers able to prevent and respond to sexual violence and abuse against children.
+In South and Central Somalia, UNICEF is training teachers on basic emotional support, to ensure that schools have social workers able to prevent and respond to sexual violence and abuse against children.

 Gender-Based Violence Information Management System (GBVIMS)

 UNICEF partners are using the new GBVIMS to track trends and patterns of different forms of GBV conducted both against children and adults.
 The GBVIMS informs our programmes to better respond and prevent GBV.

 Monitoring of grave violations of children’s rights

 A network of 15 organizations with over 70 trained monitors has been established across Somalia to collect data on grave violations against children in situations of armed conflict: killing or maiming, recruitment into armed groups, attacks on schools and hospitals, rape or sexual violence, abduction, and denial of humanitarian access for children.